rmrt1n/rmrt1n.github.io/src/articles/cli-login.md

 Another kind of attack is a [brute force attack](https://en.wikipedia.org/wiki/Brute-force_attack).
 Since the endpoints to poll for the access tokens don't require authentication, attackers can brute force UUID values until they get an access token.
 This can be mitigated by expiring the CLI sessions and applying the same strategies as with DDOS attacks.

 Both of these attacks have one thing in common.
 If an attacker gets a hold of your access token, you're hacked.
-We can increase the security of our application by encrypting the access tokens.
+We can increase the security of our app by encrypting the access tokens.
 This way, even if attackers obtain an encrypted access token, they won't be able to decrypt it.

 Encrypting the tokens presents some challenges.
 How do we ensure that only the CLI can decrypt the token?
 What encryption scheme should be used?
 What if an attacker obtained the decryption key?